 Built by a team with a proven track record of building successful advertising technology platforms, ClearCoin won’t find any difficulties picking up steam if able to put a dent in the ad fraud epidemic.
 Billions of dollars are being poured into the ad industry year after year; it only makes sense that those dollars flow towards innovative and efficient solutions capable of solving the industry most pressing challenges.

 ClearCoin has already raised over $4 million during their public crowd sale, accruing 20,000 registrations in the process.
 There is a total supply of 1 billion CLR tokens, 80% of which are open to being sold to the public.
 If you want to get involved in ClearCoin’s ongoing crowd sale, read their official guide on how to participate here.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.